Curriculum / ELA / 6th Grade / Unit 5: Fleeing Conflict: Refugee & The Unwanted / Lesson 12

 Are you sure you want to delete this note?
 This action cannot be undone.

-Explain how Gratz uses figurative language and imagery to help develop mood and meaning.
+Analyze how the author uses literary devices such as figurative language to develop mood and perspective.

 Book: Refugee by Alan Gratz pp. 141 – 170